 Terms of plan

 Both Blue Apron and Home Chef provide a subscription service, there is not the option of ordering on a one-off basis.
 They do offer the flexibility holding your account though if you do need to skip a week on occasion.
 They also offer the flexibility of picking your delivery day.
 With Home Chef you can look after account cancellation via the website.
-When canceling your account with Blue Apron, you need to contact customer support, which is a little annoying, though they do provide same day cancellation if required.
+When canceling your account with Blue Apron, you need to contact customer support via email, with same day response.